-- ”Crossing Biological Membranes – Introduction to Industrial Biotechnology – Short Course” – We are extremely excited to announce our 3 day short course, hosted at The Centre for Process Innovation (CPI), which will provide delegates with a foundation understanding of the science behind the CBMNet remit and chance to see it in action in real life on-site at 2 different industrial organisations (CPI and Fujifilm Diosynth Biotechnologies).
-In 2016 the course will take place in November and is now open for registration.
+We are extremely excited to announce our 3 day short course, hosted at The Centre for Process Innovation (CPI), which will provide delegates with a foundation understanding of the science behind the CBMNet remit and chance to see it in action in real life on-site at 2 different industrial organisations (CPI and Fujifilm Diosynth Biotechnologies).
+In 2016 the course will take place in November.
 We intend to run this course again in 2017 and 2018.

-- CBMNet Vacation Scholarship Scheme – We provide scholarships for undergraduate students to carry out research projects of up to 10 weeks and which fall within the CBMNet remit.
-To date we have had 2 successful rounds and have just awarded 7 scholarships for 2016.
+We provide scholarships for undergraduate students to carry out research projects of up to 10 weeks and which fall within the CBMNet remit.
+To date we have had two successful rounds and have just awarded seven scholarships for 2016.
 Our next call will open in spring 2017.
-More information can be found here.
+Successful vacation scholarships can be viewed here.

 13 New CBMNet Projects Funded

 We are pleased to announce that we have recently funded 13 new projects in Industrial Biotechnology and Bioenergy.